USFWS/secas/blueprint.md

 Southeast Blueprint 2020 was released in October 2020 at the virtual annual meeting of the Southeastern Association of Fish and Wildlife Agencies.
 Significant improvements over the previous versions include: finer resolution and a more connected network of priorities in the inland South Atlantic subregion; updated data and a more consistent approach to cross-state prioritization in the Middle Southeast subregion; and better integration in areas of overlap between the South Atlantic Blueprint, Florida Blueprint, and Nature's Network design.

+Southeast Blueprint 2021 was released in November 2021 following the virtual annual meeting of the Southeastern Association of Fish and Wildlife Agencies.
+Significant improvements over the previous versions include: updated and improved indicators, better incorporation of equity, deep-sea coral, fire, and important grasslands, and multiple connectivity improvments in the South Atlantic subregion, as well as correcting a prioritization error in the Middle Southeast subregion.

-The next version of the Southeast Blueprint is expected in the fall of 2021.
-It continues the ongoing evolution toward better integration across the various Blueprint inputs and regular updates based on the best available information.
+The next version of the Southeast Blueprint is expected in the fall of 2022.
+Rather than continuing to stitch together so many different subregional plans, the 2022 Blueprint will take massive strides toward regional consistency by using the same methods indicators across most of the Southeast.